visibilityspots/blog/articles/puppet/ansible-orchestration.md

 But I am using [puppetdb](https://docs.puppetlabs.com/puppetdb/latest/index.html), and puppetdb has a great [API](https://docs.puppetlabs.com/puppetdb/2.2/api/index.html).
 So I could take advantage of it by using this great API, melting it down into an inventory script and using the json generated output through ansible.

 So I started modifying the code example I found on codecentrec and got it working by writing a [puppetdb.sh](https://github.com/visibilityspots/ansible-puppet-inventory) dynamic inventory script.
 Together with the [puppet-ansible](https://github.com/visibilityspots/puppet-ansible) module it even got automated too!

+# adding it to ansible-core

+I went to the [Cloudstack Collaboration Conference](http://events.linuxfoundation.org/events/cloudstack-collaboration-conference-europe) in Budapest where I followed a [tutorial](https://github.com/runseb/runseb.github.io/blob/master/ONEPAGE.md) by [Sebastien Goasguen](http://sebgoa.blogspot.hu/).

+It turned out he wrote an ansible apache-libcloud inventory script and tried to pushing it in to the ansible core.
+This inspired my to rewrite my bash script in python so it could be added to ansible-core too.

+After fooling around a bit in python I used the [pypuppetdb](https://github.com/puppet-community/pypuppetdb) library so I don't have to make all the API calls natively myself through urllib request.
+And it turned out quite fine and I got it up and running in my setup.
+So those days I'm waiting on feedback from the ansible community to my [pull request](https://github.com/ansible/ansible/pull/9593) so everyone can benefit of the joy between ansible and puppet.

 # still need some attention